Equality, Diversity and Inclusion at Aalto

 Accessibility and diversity checklist for exhibitions in English.
 Translated in cooperation with The Finnish National Committee of ICOM.

-Accessibility and students
+Accessibility of learning and teaching

 Aalto University guides and instructions for studying